xiaoyooo/aqua-theme/README.md

 ## Installation

-The best way to install the Aqua theme is through [Package Control](http://wbond.net/sublime_packages/package_control) (coming soon, for now you must clone the GitHub repo as described below).
+The best way to install the Aqua theme is through [Package Control](http://wbond.net/sublime_packages/package_control).

 If you do not wish to use Package Control, clone this repository directly into the `Packages` directory in the Sublime Text 2 application settings area (`~/Library/Application Support/Sublime Text 2/Packages` on OS X).
 The git clone command would be as follows: